KelzRue19/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this is a new task
+this is my new task for the week